meteofrance/meteonet/README.md

 # MeteoNet : Data exploration toolbox

 This repository is intended as a toolbox to handle the MeteoNet dataset.
-It also serves as a communication interface with the users : you can post issues on this project via http://gitlab.meteo.fr/deep_learning/data_exploration/issues.
+It also serves as a communication interface with the users : you can post [Issues](http://gitlab.meteo.fr/deep_learning/data_exploration/issues) on this project.
 For more information (installation, more about the data, glossary...), let's go the [Documentation](http://gitlab.meteo.fr) !

 1. [What is MeteoNet ?](#meteonet)
 2. [How to use this repository ?](#description)